zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 The Recovery Process
 ~~~~~~~~~~~~~~~~~~~~

-- Install Zimbra on a new server and configure the Server and Global
+- Install |carbonio| on a new server and configure the Server and Global
   settings.

-- Install Zextras Suite on the new server.
+- Install |product| on the new server.

 - Mount the backup folder of the old server onto the new one.
 If this
   is not available, use the last external backup available or the